nielssj/8puzzle-alternatives/README.md

 # 8puzzle-alternatives
-Solution to Eight-puzzle AI problem implemented using different languages and frameworks
+Artifical Intelligence that solves 8 Puzzle.
+Implemented using different languages and frameworks